 The Fund will pay transaction costs, such as commissions, when it purchases and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover will cause the Fund to incur additional transaction costs and may result in higher taxes when Fund Shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, may affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 24% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 86% of the average value of its portfolio.

-The Fund normally invests at least 80% of its total assets in equity securities, which may include depositary receipts, of companies (i) domiciled in Africa, (ii) primarily listed on an exchange in Africa or (iii) that generate at least 50% of their revenues in Africa.
-Such companies may include small- and medium-capitalization companies.
-As of December 31, 2012, the Africa Titans 50 Index included 50 securities of companies with a market capitalization range of between approximately \$419 million and \$71.6 billion and a weighted average market capitalization of \$12.4 billion.
+The Fund normally invests at least 80% of its total assets in securities that comprise the Fund's benchmark index.
+The Africa Index is comprised of African companies.
+The Africa Index includes local listings of companies that are incorporated in Africa and offshore listings of companies incorporated outside of Africa but that generate at least 50% of their revenues (or, where applicable, have at least 50% of their assets) in Africa.
+Such companies may include micro-, small- and medium-capitalization companies.
+Subject to country and issuer limitations, the country weightings in the Africa Index are based on their relative gross domestic product ("GDP") weights as compared to all other countries represented in the Africa Index.
+As of December 31, 2013, the Africa Index included 107 securities of companies with a market capitalization range of between approximately \$308 million and \$115.9 billion and a weighted average market capitalization of \$10.2 billion.
+These amounts are subject to change.
 The Fund's 80% investment policy is non-fundamental and may be changed without shareholder approval upon 60 days' prior written notice to shareholders.